itsmehecker/redirect-extension/Readme.md

 ## Files

 - `manifest.json`: The manifest file for the Chrome extension.
+- `firefox/manifest.json`: The manifest file for the Firefox extension.
 - `background.js`: The background script to handle URL redirection.
 - `popup.html`: The HTML file for the popup interface.
 - `popup.js`: The JavaScript file for the popup interface.
 - `config.json`: The configuration file for storing redirect configurations.
 - `icons/`: Directory containing the icon files for the extension.

+## License

+This project is licensed under the MIT License.